 Although treatments vary depending on your pet’s condition, each session generally lasts 10-15 minutes and is performed once a week for four-six weeks.
 Longer intervals, from two-four weeks, are common maintenance intervals.

 Pets vary in their response to acupuncture.
 Some show no sensitivity to the placement of needles, some show discomfort briefly upon insertion.
 Generally, once the needles are placed, a pet exhibits no discomfort.
 During the holistic treatment, pets can become relaxed or even sleepy.

-Dr. Dewey and Dr. Hall also offer herbal medicine to treat pets, using a wide variety of Chinese herbal formulas, as well as some Western herbal formulas.
+Dr. Dewey also offers herbal medicine to treat pets, using a wide variety of Chinese herbal formulas, as well as some Western herbal formulas.
 Patients are evaluated in the same manner for veterinary acupuncture, establishing both a conventional diagnosis and a Chinese medicine pattern diagnosis.
 While the herbal recipes are Chinese in origin, the herbal medications are produced in the United States.

 We believe that healing can be enhanced by caring professionals in a comfortable environment.

 DR. CURTIS DEWEY